EXODUS 17, 18, 19, and 20

 The second commandment is, interestingly and significantly, not found in most traditional Roman Catholic catechisms, and refers to the forbidding of God’s people making images in order to venerate or worship them.
-This is not quite the same as having other gods, but it does include worshiping the true God in unworthy ways that do not please him.
+This is not quite the same as having other gods, but it does include worshiping the true God in unauthorised ways that do not please him.
 It eventually leads away from the Lord to give undue attention to created things instead (Romans 1:21-23).

 Blasphemy is so prevalent today in much of western society that, if you use the name of Jesus in a good way, you are looked upon as rather strange!

-Keeping a day of rest (‘Sabbath’) is viewed by God as SUCH a good thing for all creation, that he wants us to put on hold another good thing: work.
+Keeping a day of rest (‘Sabbath’) is viewed by God as such a good thing for all creation, that he wants us to put on hold another good thing: work.
 Interesting that this seven day rhythm is exactly the same as the days of original creation – and seems to take the timescales of Genesis Ch.
 1 literally too!
 The only other cycle of seven in creation (that I can think of) is the set of notes in the musical scale; maybe these two concepts fused together in the Beginning, as described in Job 38:4-7.

-Honour your parents if you want a long life (and you GET the opposite, apparently, in Exodus 21:15,17 if you DO the opposite!).
+Honour your parents if you want a long life (and you get the opposite, apparently, in Exodus 21:15,17 if you do the opposite!).

-Murder, adultery, theft and perjury crimes still all feature heavily in the basis of the English legal system – and it is soundly based upon these original commandments; to us, they seem so obviously sinful, yet many godless societies appear not to be troubled by them.
+Murder, adultery, theft, and perjury crimes still all feature heavily in the basis of the English legal system – and it is soundly based upon these original commandments; to us, they seem so obviously sinful, yet many godless societies appear not to be troubled by them.

-Commandment number ten is the only one that is completely hidden from view: covetousness is an attitude of the heart and is often not visible in outward behaviour.
+Commandment Number Ten is the only one that is completely hidden from view: covetousness is an attitude of the heart and is often not visible in outward behaviour.
 Jesus later challenged the Rich Young Ruler on this precise commandment, to overcome his covetous longings for money.
 The Roman Catholic Catechism divides this commandment into two (so as to keep a total of ten) by differentiating between coveting someone else’s wife and their other possessions.

 Immediately following the Decalogue is a whole series of civil laws dealing with the just treatment of slaves – significant to God, who had just freed 2.5 million of them and wanted that attitude of freedom to pervade Jewish culture from that point onwards.
 It is interesting that marriage (21:9) changed a slave’s entire status and made her/him socially equal to their spouse.

-The famous verse on ‘eye for eye, tooth for tooth…’ etc was probably included to PREVENT escalations and feuds, rather than to demand precisely equal treatment; it would be better to understand it as ‘NO MORE than an eye for an eye’ – limiting retaliation to the damage already caused.
-It is interesting, even when dealing with correct ownership of a bull, that MOTIVE is seen as critical to the way a person was treated under the law.
+The famous verse on ‘eye for eye, tooth for tooth…’ etc was probably included to prevent escalations and feuds, rather than to demand precisely equal treatment; it would be better to understand it as ‘No more than an eye for an eye’ – limiting retaliation to the damage already caused.
+It is interesting, even when dealing with correct ownership of a bull, that motive is seen as critical to the way a person was treated under the law.